AgrawalVi/SweetBeasts/README.md

     - Data fetching should be done in the data folder, while data creation is done in server actions after making all the necessary checks.
     - Split into folders and files based on the actions that are made

-  **hooks** - contains all the custom hooks used in the application
+  **Hooks** - contains all the custom hooks used in the application

-  **lib** - contains all the creation of classes that are used throughout the application.
+  **Lib** - contains all the creation of classes that are used throughout the application.
 Take a look to see the types of files that are included here.

-  **schemas** - contains a sole file `index.ts` with all the zod schemas for any forms used throughout the application
+  **Schemas** - contains a sole file `index.ts` with all the zod schemas for any forms used throughout the application

 ## Libraries being used and for what purpose: